creativetechnologylab/python-for-beginners/loops.md

 print(mixed_strings[5].lower())
 ```

 While this "solution" works, it is not maintainable and is far more fiddly.
-If I were to mistakently What we want to use instead is a for-loop.
+If I were to mistakenly What we want to use instead is a for-loop.

 ```python
 mixed_strings = ["Hello", "wOrlD", "PyThOn", "ProGRamming", "Is", "FuN"]